 Revenue from energy sales is based on meter readings, which are carried out on a rotational basis throughout each month.
-A provision for the current month's billings, excluding the fuel surcharge, is made to record unbilled energy sales at the end of each month.
+A provision for the current month's billings is made to record unbilled energy sales at the end of each month.
 This estimate is based upon actual information for the preceding months and is reviewed periodically to assess reasonableness and adjusted where required.
 The provision for unbilled sales is included in accrued income.